bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-calculation-game/learn-react-basics-by-creating-a-calculation-game.md

 ---
 date: "2020-12-22"
-title: "Learn React basics by creating a number game (part 1)"
+title: "Learn React basics by creating a simple calculation game (part 1)"
 summary: ""
 categories:
   - "React"
-  - "simple number game"
+  - "simple calculation game"
 ---

 This is part 1 of a series of blog posts where I'll explore some basic React principles.
 I do that by building a simple calculation game.
 Our 6 year old daughter likes this game a lot. 😄